ppoh71/SwiftUIBits/README.md

 there is a "Modifying state during view update" conflict.
 The solution is as often GDC which is also as often not the most elegant.
 If someone has a better solution, please let me know.

+## 3. Bar Slider
+This Bar Slider can be used as UI controller to animate values.
+Each bar sets a value to a bindable var that can be used to animate view modifiers like opacity or rotation.

 ## Build with
 * Xcode 12.3